-If you have read out section on trauma you will know that when you have experienced a trauma, like sexual violence, the memory is not processed in the same way normal memories are.
+If you have read our section on trauma, you will know that when you have experienced a trauma, like sexual violence, the memory is not processed in the same way normal memories are.
 This means that the memory can be triggered and you might have a flashback, where you feel like it’s happening again or start to feel hypervigilant/anxious.

-- people who look a certain way (e.g. redheads)
+- People who look a certain way / have particular features

 You will notice that you are triggered because you go outside your window of tolerance.